delvtech/hyperdrive-infra/README.md

 To select an environment, run `sh setup_env.sh` with one or more of the following flags:

 - `--devnet` : Spin up an Anvil node, deploy Hyperdrive to it, and serve artifacts on an nginx server.
-- `--data` : Runs the data framework, querying the chain and writing to postgres.
+- `--data` : Runs the data framework, queries the chain, writes to postgres, and deploys the dashboard.
 - `--frontend` : Build the frontend container.
+- `--postgres` : Launches a local postgres server for the data pipeline.
 - `--ports` : Expose docker images to your machine, as specified in `env/env.ports`.
 - `--fund-accounts` : Fund accounts from `/accounts/balances.json`.

 We also support shortcuts for common combinations.
 The most inclusive tag used will take priority.

-- `--all` : Fund accounts and enable all components: devnet, bots, frontend, and ports.
+- `--all` : Fund accounts and enable all components: devnet, data, postgres, bots, frontend, and ports.
-- `--develop` : Fund accounts and enable devnet, bots and ports.
+- `--develop` : Fund accounts and enable devnet, data, postgres, bots and ports.
 Suitable for local development work.
 - `--ec2` : Fund accounts and enable devnet, data, and ports.
 Need configuration to external postgres.

 You can also change the tags in `env/env.tags` to modify which docker image you build from.